 In the first tax year, multiply the adjusted basis of the property by the declining balance rate and apply the appropriate convention to figure your depreciation.
-In later years, use the following steps to figure your depreciation.
+In later years (before the year you switch to the straight line method), use the following steps to figure your depreciation.

-- 1) Adjust your basis by subtracting the amount of depreciation allowable for the earlier years. - Multiply your adjusted basis in (1) by the 2) same rate used in the first year.
+1) Reduce your adjusted basis by the depreciation allowable for the earlier years.
+2) Multiply the new adjusted basis in (1) by the same rate used in earlier years.

-See Conventions, later, for information on depreciation in the year you dispose of propertv.
+See Conventions, later, for information on depreciation in the year you dispose of property.

 Declining balance rates.
-The following table shows the declining balance rate that applies for each class of property and the first year for which the straight line method will give a greater deduction.
+The following table shows the declining balance rate that applies for each class of property and the first year for which the straight line method will give an equal or greater deduction.
 (The rates for 5- and 7-year property are based on the 200% declining balance method.
 The rate for 15-year property is based on the 150% declining balance method.)